Overview

 Sudden changes in an infant's weight generally reflect a change in body water.
 The compartment affected depends on the gestational age and associated problems (eg, respiratory distress syndrome, sepsis, necrotizing enterocolitis) and clinical care.

 Histologic and mucosal manifestations are also noted in water loss.
-However, altered skin turgor, a sunken anterior fontanelle (AF), and dry mucous membranes are not sensitive indicators of dehydration in babies.
-Remembering that premature infants have poorly keratinized skin that leads to a marked elevation in IWL is important.
+However, altered skin turgor, a sunken anterior fontanelle (AF), and dry mucous membranes are not sensitive indicators of dehydration in premature infants.
+Remember that premature infants have poorly keratinized skin and no fat pad insulates the muscles and the blood vessels that leads to a marked elevation in IWL is important.

-Although growth charts are valuable in following growth parameters and nutritional status over time, they play little role in the daily management of fluid and electrolyte balances.
+Although growth charts are valuable in following growth parameters and nutritional status over time, they play little role in the daily management of fluid and electrolyte balances in premature infants.

 Cardiovascular symptoms